At Home After a Stroke

 Get Rest

 Your brain and nerves use a lot of energy.
 If you become exhausted, sick, or stressed, you will not function as well.
-This tends to get better with time as your body heals.
+This tends to get better with time as your body heals, so remember to take it easy on yourself.

 Certain health and lifestyle conditions put you at higher risk of a second stroke.
 To lower your risk: